-Dealing with the different side effects and life changes of cancer treatment can be hard on you emotionally as well as physically.
-Just as cancer affects your physical health, it can bring up a wide range of feelings you’re not used to dealing with.
-It can also make many feelings seem more intense.
+Just as cancer affects your physical health, it can bring up a wide range of emotions you’re not used to dealing with.
+It can also make existing feelings seem more intense.
 They may change daily, hourly, or even minute to minute.
 This is true whether you’re currently in treatment, done with treatment, or a friend or family member.
 These feelings are all normal.

-Often the values you grew up with affect how you think about and deal with cancer.
-For example some people:
+Often the values you grew up with affect how you think about and cope with cancer.
+For example, some people:

 Whatever you decide, it's important to do what's right for you and not to compare yourself with others.
 Your friends and family members may share some of the same feelings.
 If you feel comfortable, share this information with them.

-When you first learn that you have cancer, you may feel as if your life is out of control.
+When you first learn that you have cancer, it's normal to feel as if your life is out of control.
 This could be because:

-People with cancer often feel angry.
-It's normal to ask, "Why me?" and be angry at the cancer.
-You may also feel anger or resentment towards your health care providers, your healthy friends and your loved ones.
+It's very normal to ask, "Why me?" and be angry at the cancer.
+You may also feel anger or resentment towards your health care providers, your healthy friends, and your loved ones.
 And if you're religious, you may even feel angry with God.

 Fear and Worry